pixelsdb/pixels/pixels-cache/README.md

 index.size=1073741824
 # the scheme of the storage system to be cached
 cache.storage.scheme=hdfs
-# which schema to be cached
-cache.schema=pixels
-# which table to be cached
-cache.table=test_105
 # set to true if cache.storage.scheme is a locality sensitive storage such as hdfs
 cache.absolute.balancer.enabled=true
 # set to true to enable pixels-cache